 Fall is a shoulder season that sometimes pairs cold and chilly mornings with blistering hot afternoons.
 To prepare your child for outdoor learning in the fall you’ll need to keep an eye on the weather forecast.
 Strategic use of layering natural fibres and moisture wicking materials are essential, especially if your child will be in and out of the school throughout the day.
 Consider a pair of waterproof hiking boots for your child this fall.
 They’re comfortable and grippy like running shoes, but waterproof like a boot.
 Kids like them because they can run and play, and teachers like them because they keep feet dry and warm!
 They can often be purchased for the same price (or less!) then a regular running shoe too.
+If you’ve got a puddle jumper, though, stick to a good quality rubberized rain boot.
 Here is a list of other items to consider gathering this fall for back-to-school:

 - sunscreen- apply in the morning before school

 - good waterproof hiking boots– consider a waterproof (Gore-Tex) and breathable boot so feet don’t get sweaty when it warms up in the afternoon.
 In all seasons, avoid open toe shoes, even on warm days.

 - rubberized rain boots if your child likes standing or jumping in puddles

 - merino wool socks- kids like merino wool for its non-scratchy warmth in the morning, and its breathability in the afternoon.
 I have several favourites, but look for a pair with high merino wool content and if your child is prone to cold feet, try skier’s socks for a more full calf coverage.
 Shop the sales, and try a variety of pairs to build up your stash.
 Mountain Equipment Co-op (MEC) has lots to choose from.